 Christina McKenna is a bestselling Irish author.
 She's most widely known as a novelist, due to the popularity of the three books that comprise the Tailorstown Trilogy.
-The first, The Misremembered Man, has sold close to one million copies and been translated into many languages.
+The first, The Misremembered Man, has sold almost one million copies and been translated into many languages.

 Christina McKenna Q and A